Youngkin, McAuliffe make final push in Virginia governor’s race

 A recent Washington Post-Schar School poll showed the race was a toss-up, with McAuliffe ahead by just one percentage point.

-During a campaign stop in Norfolk, McAulliffe said he wasn’t concerned about the polls showing a tight race.
+During a campaign stop in Norfolk, McAuliffe said he wasn’t concerned about the polls showing a tight race.
 “From my perspective the polls haven’t changed at all — apparently 1 to 3 (points),” he said.
 “This has been going on now for a long time.
 It hasn’t really changed; there hasn’t been any movement.”

-While McAuliffe has campaigned with President Biden, Vice President Harris and former president Barack Obama in recent days and weeks to rev up supporters, Youngkin continued avoiding mentioning former president Donald Trump as he tries to shore up votes from moderates and independents.
+While McAuliffe has campaigned with President Biden, Vice President Harris and former president Barack Obama in recent days and weeks to rev up supporters, Youngkin continued avoiding mentioning Trump as he tries to shore up votes from moderates and independents.
 He told reporters in Alexandria that he would not be partaking in a tele-rally that Trump is expected to headline Monday evening to stump for Youngkin, skipping out on joining the former president for the second time this month.
 He did not specifically say whether he welcomed Trump’s appearance or mention him by name.
 In 2020, Biden defeated Trump in Virginia by 10 percentage points.

 “I’m not going to be engaged in the tele-townhall, but we have more people helping us than you could possibly believe,” Youngkin said, ticking off various groups.

-Youngkin kicked off the day at a farmer’s market in deep-blue Old Town Alexandria, where dozens of supporters gathered at the corner of King and Fairfax streets, spilling into the intersection and yelling, “Let’s go, Glenn!”
+Youngkin kicked off the day at a farmers market in deep-blue Old Town Alexandria, where dozens of supporters gathered at the corner of King and Fairfax streets, spilling into the intersection and yelling, “Let’s go, Glenn!”
 Through a megaphone, Youngkin cracked, “I’ve been traveling all around the great Commonwealth of Virginia telling everybody I didn’t think there were any Republicans in Old Town Alexandria.”

 Trump to headline call-in rally before Election Day for Virginia GOP ticket, former Trump state campaign chair says